 DOT violations can usually be categorized as either driver-related or vehicle-related.
 To help you remain in compliance, here is a list of common DOT violations to be aware of:

+Do DOT violations go on your record?
 If you receive a DOT violation, it will go on your record.
 Depending on the severity of the violation, the time frame for how long it will remain on your record can vary.
 Anyone can perform a DOT violations search with the trucking company’s name or DOT number.

 There are ways to potentially remove violations from your record though.
 To do so, you will need to be able to show documentation that you were in compliance with regulations or prove that the violation was issued in error.